(Incomplete: max_output_tokens)

 Day 5 and beyond

-• Discard unless a food safety professional has provided a different, specific recommendation and the food was impeccably handled, which is uncommon in home kitchens
+• Discard unless a food safety professional has given you specific guidance and the food was handled impeccably, which is uncommon in home kitchens

-Use smell as one clue, not as the final authority.
+Use smell as one clue, not the final decision.

 Better indicators are: